-She is mentioned a little bit in Homeric epic, especially the Iliad, but has no actual part to play either in the Iliad or the Odyssey.
+She is mentioned a bit in Homeric epic, especially the Iliad but has no actual part to play either in the Iliad or The Odyssey.
 Nor does she feature at all as a character in extant Greek drama.

-There is, however, a rather beautiful poem called the “Homeric Hymn to Demeter” in which Demeter and her daughter Persephone are the central focus of attention.
+There is, however, a rather beautiful poem called the “Homeric Hymn to Demeter” in which Demeter and her daughter, Persephone, are the central focus of attention.
 It probably dates to the first half of the 6th century BC.
-It is 495 lines long and composed in hexameters, the same poetic metre as the Iliad and Odyssey.
-Despite its connections to epic poetry, however, and the title “Homeric”, the hymn is of uncertain authorship.
+It is 495 lines long and composed in hexameters, the same poetic meter as the Iliad and The Odyssey.
+Despite its connections to epic poetry, however, and the title “Homeric,” the hymn is of uncertain authorship.

 A mother’s love: Demeter and Persephone

-Demeter is one of the “older” generation of Olympian gods.
-Her siblings are Zeus, Poseidon and Hades on the male side, and Hera and Hestia on the female side.
-Zeus, the sky god, has sexual relations with two of his sisters – Hera, who is a kind of long-suffering queen of heaven; and Demeter, who is more earth-focused.
+Demeter is one of the “older” generations of Olympian gods.
+Her siblings are Zeus, Poseidon, and Hades on the male side, and Hera and Hestia on the female side.
+Zeus, the sky god, has sexual relations with two of his sisters—Hera, who is a kind of long-suffering queen of heaven, and Demeter, who is more earth-focused.
 In a famous passage in Iliad 14, Zeus recounts to Hera herself some of his sexual exploits, and he names Demeter in his long list of amours.

 Persephone is not mentioned in the passage as the product of this particular sexual encounter, but that is definitely the idea.
-Demeter and Persephone are often thought of together as “The Two Goddesses”.
-This name helps to emphasise the power of their bond, and the gravity of Zeus’s action in violently separating them.
+Demeter and Persephone are often thought of together as “The Two Goddesses.”
+This name helps to emphasize the power of their bond and the gravity of Zeus’s action in violently separating them.

 A blight on the land

-Her mother hears her cry, and begins a search for her throughout the whole world.
-Whilst ever Persephone is missing Demeter creates a blight on the land in which nothing germinates and nothing grows.
-She would have destroyed humanity altogether if Zeus hadn’t taken notice, and acted accordingly.
+Her mother hears her cry and begins a search for her throughout the whole world.
+Meanwhile, Persephone missing Demeter creates a blight on the land in which nothing germinates and nothing grows.
+She would have destroyed humanity altogether if Zeus hadn’t taken notice and acted accordingly.

 Zeus is forced to relent and sends the messenger Hermes to the Underworld to get the girl back.
-But, just as she is going, Hades prevails on her to eat the seed of a pomegranate to prevent her from staying with her mother above the earth all her days.
-Persephone is therefore forced to spend one-third of each year under the earth with Hades, and two-thirds with her mother and the community of gods on Mount Olympus.
+Just as she is going, however, Hades prevails on her to eat the seed of a pomegranate to prevent her from staying with her mother above the earth all her days.
+Persephone is, therefore, forced to spend one-third of each year under the earth with Hades, and two-thirds with her mother and the community of gods on Mount Olympus.

-Persephone’s transition from the feminised world of a flowery meadow to the unrelenting male world of Hades could scarcely be more fundamental.
+Persephone’s transition from the feminized world of a flowery meadow to the unrelenting male world of Hades could scarcely be more fundamental.

 A new cycle of life and death

-The Demeter Hymn contains the foundation myth of the Eleusinian Mysteries – renowned religious rites which took place at Eleusis, near to Athens.
+The Demeter Hymn contains the foundation myth of the Eleusinian Mysteries—renowned religious rites which took place at Eleusis near Athens.
 Initiation into the Mysteries held out the prospect of making death less threatening.